TurkuNLP/Deep_Learning_in_LangTech_course/course-project-2025.md

 To complete the course, successful completion of the project described in the **basic project outline** below is required.
 A project successfully completed with the bonus task gives +1 to your grade; however, **this will not lift an otherwise failing grade to passing**.

 **Group work** (optional): the project can be completed either individually or as a group of two people.
 Group projects have some additional requirements; see below.
+If you do a group work, indicate it very clearly at the beginning, and also each group member should submit the project on moodle.

 ## Basic project outline